-The California Environmental Quality Act Significance Determinations for Utilities and Service Systems a) Require or result in the relocation or construction of new or expanded water, wastewater treatment or storm water drainage, electric power, natural gas, or telecommunications facilities, the construction or relocation of which could cause significant environmental effects?
+CEQA Significance Determinations for Utilities and Service Systems a) Require or result in the relocation or construction of new or expanded water, wastewater treatment or stormwater drainage, electric power, natural gas, or telecommunications facilities, the construction or relocation of which could cause significant environmental effects?

-Less Than Significant Impact-Construction and/or relocation of water, and storm water drainage, electric power, natural gas, and telecommunications facilities are included in the project but would not cause significant environmental effects.
-These utilities are within public land, primarily within state, city and county transportation right-of-way where negative impacts are not anticipated.
+Less Than Significant Impact-Construction and/or relocation of water, and stormwater drainage, electric power, natural gas, and telecommunications facilities are included in the project but would not cause significant environmental effects.
+These utilities are within public land, mostly within state, city and county transportation right-of-way where negative impacts are not anticipated.
 The main impact identified would be temporary and intermittent interruption of services while utilities are being relocated and upgraded.
 No mitigation is required.
 (November 2018, Caltrans Project Initiation Document and information from Caltrans design team assigned to the project)